Watermark

 In the upcoming review of the regulation, its disclosure requirements must therefore be sensibly relaxed, the number of indicators reduced and, at the same time, made more meaningful.
 In general, the following should apply: Neither investors nor providers should be subject to sweeping changes, particularly in the investment sector, and especially if they entail new burdens without any recognisable benefits for investors.
 Unfortunately, precisely this scenario is playing out in the context of the Retail Investment Strategy.
 The proposed measures would lead to more bureaucracy and would make the sale of securities even more complicated.
 This stands in direct contrast to the declared aim of the policy, to bring more investors to the capital market.

 There is also too much complexity when it comes to supervisory action.
 For example, is it really necessary to be able to access the individual ESG data of small businesses?
 Industry values, i.e. proxies, lead to equally good results, but reduce the burden on the economy.
-“We need to reduce the complexity of our regulation” – we fully endorse this message by Mark Branson.
+“We have to reduce complexity in our regulation” – we fully endorse this message by Mark Branson.
 Efficient and smart regulation not only serves to increase the competitiveness of the financial sector, it also benefits customers.
 We would urge the next European Commission to flick the switch and make the appropriate changes.